 An SSA Members exhibition celebrating natures crucial creatures.

-We are pleased to announce a new collaboration with The Scottish Ornithologists’ Club (SOC) to offer the next exciting exhibiting opportunity for our members, including information and research days for SSA Artists with the National Museum of Scotland’s Entomology Collection in January / February 2020 (dates TBC)
+We are pleased to announce a new collaboration with The Scottish Ornithologists’ Club (SOC) to offer the next exciting exhibiting opportunity for our members, including information and research day for SSA Artists with the National Museum of Scotland’s Entomology Collection.

 - Entry deadline: 15 March 2020, midnight